rraajjeevv/ASPNetMVCMySQLIdentity/README.md

 - create database schema dummymvc
 - Create identity tables using the SQL statments in the file 20170606_createtables_dummymvc.sql

 Visual Studio

 a.
 MVC Application
 - Create a new project  File --> New Project
 - From the list of templates, select 'Web' and then 'ASP.Net Web Application'.
 - Next select 'MVC' template with the default option, the authentication method used will be 'Individual User Accounts'.
 Select 'OK'

 b.
-Configuring MVC application
+Install 'MySQL.Data.Entity'
+- Using Nuget Package Manager install 'MySQL.Data.Entity', which is the MySQL provider for EntityFramework

+c.
+'Web.Config' file
--
+- Open Web.Config file
+- In the section '<connectionStrings>', rename the existing